Great horned owl

 Across its range, this owl can be found nesting in a variety of situations, including tree and cactus cavities, nest boxes, cliff ledges, and old crow, squirrel or hawk nests.
-In Minnesota, courtship and territory formation begins in winter, usually January and February, with eggs laid by March.
+In Minnesota, courtship and territory formation begins in December and early January, and eggs are laid during the thick of winter, at the end of January through February.
 Juveniles are dependent on the adults through the summer, and sometimes do not leave their parents' territory until forced to do so in late fall.

 Considered by many to be the most voracious of all raptors, the great horned owl feeds on an extremely wide variety of prey.
 These include waterfowl, rabbits, squirrels, marsh birds, and rodents.

 The Raptor Center treats around 125 Great horned owls every year; they can be found in the clinic year-round.